wisblue/beego/README.md

 THIS FORK:

-    change config to support multiple lines text values which be quoted by back quote(`)
+    changed config to support multiple lines text values in .ini files.
+Multiple line text values should be quoted by back quote(`)

 beego is used for rapid development of RESTful APIs, web apps and backend services in Go.
 It is inspired by Tornado, Sinatra and Flask. beego has some Go-specific features such as interfaces and struct embedding.